This article originally appeared on VICE Canada.

 From 1997 to 2003 Clive Bates was the director of the United Kingdom anti-smoking group Action on Smoking and Health.
 After a period as a public servant, Bates returned to his former field, citing "unfinished business" with tobacco harm reduction.
 He now runs a private consultancy.

 Bates, who receives no money from tobacco, pharmaceutical, or e-cigarette companies, is a proponent of e-cigarettes as a means to stopping the damage done by smoking.
-He is also a supporter of the regulation of e-cigarette, especially provisions that provide consumer protections in the form of manufacturing quality controls, childproof packaging, truthful advertising, accurate labeling and other things.
+He is also a supporter of the regulation of e-cigarette, especially provisions that provide consumer protections in the form of manufacturing quality controls, childproof packaging, truthful advertising, and accurate labeling.

 Looking at the present and developing legislation in North America and Europe, Bates is concerned that policymakers are striking the wrong balance, not focusing enough on quality control and too much on restricting e-cigarettes, something Bates believes is ultimately a service to the tobacco industry.

 "If you're tough on harm reduction, it's not a big leap of logic to suggest that you are being easy on harm," Bates told VICE.

 Yeates also worries that too much of the debate over e-cigarettes focuses on the unknowns about vaping rather than on what is known about how it compares to smoking.

 "The ideology of 'quit or die' is just not the right one, because six million people a year are affected by this, plus the families," said Yeates.
 "That's what this has got to be about, bringing out the real effects of smoking versus the effects of the electronic cigarette."